ndarville/jekyll-boilerplate/README.md

 1. Create a GitHub repo with the name `githubusername.github.io`.
 2. Clone the boilerplate with `git clone git@github.com:ndarville/jekyll-boilerplate.git`.
 3. `cd jekyll-boilerplate`.
+4. Delete both `.lock` files.
-4. Delete `Gemfile.github-pages`; you won't be needing this.
+5. Delete `Gemfile.github-pages`; you won't be needing this.
-5. `bundle install`.
+6. `bundle install`.
-6. Push your new site to `githubusername.github.io`.
+7. Push your new site to `githubusername.github.io`.
-7. Done!
+8. Done!
 For more, see [the official GitHub Pages site][gp].

 For an example project, visit [my GitHub site][ndarville.io].